vgkinis/high_accuracy_vaporiser_NBI/Robin_logbook.md

 ### 2024-09-02: Test of Syringe witout Needle
 - **Description**: Syringe replaced with testing-syringe without a needle.
 The needleless syringe was placed in water container.
 - **Highlights**:
-  - 4 x 1 hr runs measured (two with on/off cycling, two without.
+  - 4 x 1 hr runs measured (two with on/off cycling, two without).
   - First two measurements show instability of the flowrate, the following two were much more stable.
   - Seemingly no issue with the tubing to syringe converter made by the workshop.
  - **DATA**: